-This course provides and in-depth examination of the biochemical, neuro-anatomical, and physiological bases of human and animal behaviors such as sensory-perception, motor function, language, learning, memory and emotion.
+This course provides an in-depth examination of the biochemical, neuro-anatomical, and physiological bases of human and animal behaviors such as sensory-perception, motor function, language, learning, memory and emotion.
 Prerequisite: An undergraduate course in Physiological or Biological Psychology, Neuroscience, Neuroanatomy or Neurophysiology; or permission of the professor.

-PSYH 580.
+PSYH 581.
 Special Topics in Psychology (3)

-Intensive study of selected topics of interest within the discipline of psychology.
+This course provides an intensive study of selected topics of interest within the discipline of psychology.
 May be repeated for credit as the topic varies.

-PSYH 585.
-Introduction to Clinical Assessment (3)
+PSYH 590.
+Advanced Forensic Psychology (3)